hnbeck/NikosophyWeb/content/post/ServerAndClient1.en.md

 Two variants are possible:

 1. The SWI Prolog server is a node as all other.
-According to the understanding of replication here, ?(S, A) and !(S, S\*) are implemented on every node.
-Every node has its replicated R, S and A and can encode and process S and A in the best way suited to the environmen: SWI Prolog, Tau-Prolog or JavaScript (or type systems).
+According to the understanding of replication here ?(S, A) and !(S, S\*) are implemented on every node.
+Every node has its replicated R, S and A and can encode and process S and A in the best way suited to the environment: SWI Prolog, Tau-Prolog or JavaScript (or type systems).
 In general, every node needs also the effect functions +(S, F) and >(F, S, S\*).
 A server needs no effects and GUI, so this functions may not be necessary.

-2. The SWI Prolog server is a rules server.
-It provide the rule pattern !() without application of rules,  !(S, S\*) hast to be executed on the client.
+2. The SWI Prolog server is a pure rules server.
+It provide the rule pattern !() without application of rules,  !(S, S\*) has to be executed on the client.
 But I have to admit that I have no idea what this would looks like, what are the tasks of such a gateway.
 Therefore I'll take version 1. as initial approach.

 **Question 2:**